Kerem-Kurt/Image_Convolution/README.md

 <h3> How to use my code? </h3>

-Input taking part consists of 4 inputs
+Input taking part consists of 4 inputs:

 1- The name of the image file we want to change

 2- The operation ( "1" for pgm files(black and white) , "2" for ppm files(convolution))